- 15/10/2023

 4. Relax on the Beach

 Paracas is a nice place to relax on the beach.
-Its popular among locals to visit Paracas as a weekend trip from Lima.
-You can have a swim in the refreshingly chill waters of the Pacific ocean or sip on a cold beer while you enjoy the beach vibes in Paracas.
+It’s popular among locals to visit Paracas as a weekend trip from Lima.
+You can swim in the refreshingly chill waters of the Pacific Ocean or sip on a cold beer while you enjoy the beach vibes in Paracas.

 The beach in Paracas is public and free of charge.
 If you want to avoid most of the crowds, choose the beach on the right to the Paracas harbor.
 It’s a little more relaxed there.